sagartheamruth/youtube-downloader/README.md

-# YouTube Downloader
+# Video Downloader

-A minimal local web app for downloading YouTube videos as MP4 or MP3.
+A minimal local web app for downloading YouTube, public Instagram, X, and yt-dlp supported video links as MP4 or MP3.

 ## Requirements